-Yes, all road bikes are all the rage these days.
+Yes, all-road bikes are all the rage these days.
 The idea of riding from your garage until the pavement ends and beyond with a single bike is catching fire.
-There are gravel bikes aplenty, but the new Santa Cruz Stigmata CC carves out a little slice of road, cyclocross and gravel heaven for those looking for the ultimate in versatility.
+There are now gravel bikes aplenty, but the Santa Cruz Stigmata CC carves out a little slice of road, cyclocross and gravel heaven for those looking for the ultimate in versatility.

 Santa Cruz Stigmata CC Features

 - Hi-mod carbon layup for maximum stiffness and minimum weight

 - BB30 bottom bracket

 - Thru axles: 15QR front and 142×12 rear